artefactual/atom-docs/admin-manual/installation/linux/ubuntu-bionic.rst

 -----

 AtoM |version| requires MySQL 8.0 or higher as it uses common table expressions.
-Also, we've experienced very good results using forks like Percona Server or MariaDB, so don't be afraid and use them if you want!
+Also, we've experienced very good results using Percona Server for MySQL 8.0, so don't be afraid and use it if you want!

 For MySQL, check the latest APT repository version in their `downloads page <https://dev.mysql.com/downloads/repo/apt/>`__ and download it